millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

 ..
 Important::
     In OOP, a **class** is a kind of thing, while an **object** is a specific one of those things.

 In the real world, we talk about classes and objects all the time.
 For example, a writing utensil (the class) could be a pencil, pen, marker, chalk, etc. (which are objects of that class).
-Each of the objects have different properities like color and length.
+Each of these objects has different properities such as color and length.

 We can represent the ``WritingUtensil`` class in python like this: